railz-ai/railz-visualizations/CONTRIBUTING.md

 <br>

-For other debugging needs you can pass `debug=true` into the visualizations config object
+Optionally, you can set `debug=true` in the visualizations configuration object

 ```
 <RailzVisualizations